⏎ Refunds

 How Refunds for Store Credits Work

-When you issue a refund for store-of-value credits, Coinflow will first check if your settlement address has enough credits to fund it.
+When you issue a refund for stored-balance credits, Coinflow will first check if your settlement account has enough credits to fund it.
 If there is enough, the refund is processed directly from there.
 If you don’t have enough credits, Coinflow will use what’s available and cover the remaining amount, invoicing merchants at the end of the month.
-If there are no credits in your settlement address, Coinflow will fully cover the refund upfront and send an invoice later.
+If there are no credits in your settlement account, Coinflow will fully cover the refund upfront and send an invoice later.
 This makes it easy for you to manage refunds without needing to manage the intricacies of it.

 How Refunds for One-Time Purchases Work

-Coinflow will first check if there’s enough USDC in your Coinflow in-app wallet or USDC fee payer wallet.
+For merchants who hold settlement funds outside Coinflow, Coinflow first checks whether there’s enough USDC in your Coinflow in-app account or USDC fee-payer account.
 If there’s enough USDC to cover the refund, it’s processed directly from these sources.
-If not, Coinflow will cover the difference and invoice Merchants at the end of the month.
+If not, Coinflow will cover the difference and invoice merchants at the end of the month.

-Where to find the USDC Fee Payer wallet.
+Where to find the USDC Fee Payer account.

-Where to find the USDC Fee Payer wallet.
+Where to find the USDC Fee Payer account.

 How to Initiate a Refund